UnPIuggedToaster/Comp4900-FP/README.md

 To run the program, first you must run server.c, then mailServer.py, and then client.c

-The QNX framework is required to run this program, as is python3.
+The QNX framework is required to run server.c and client.c, python3 is required to run mailServer.py.